 Understanding Intl Game Tech's Unusual Options Activity

-Intl Game Tech (NYSE:IGT) shares experienced unusual options activity on Friday.
-The stock price moved down to $21.38 following the option alert.
+On Monday, shares of Intl Game Tech (NYSE:IGT) saw unusual options activity.
+After the option alert, the stock price moved down to $18.79.

 - Sentiment: BEARISH